jkvoulgaridis/easy-drive-encyption/README.md

 ## NEXT STEPS:

 Current version supports 1 level of hierarchy.
-My goal is to make this app usefull for real-lide hierchical drives (containing files, folders, folders of folders and so on and so for)
+Next version  will make it usefull for real-lide hierchical drives (containing files, folders, folders of folders and so on and so for)

 ## Disclaimer: